 This short story was first published in 2009, in my first book The Mysterious Divination of Tea Leaves.
-I have just obtained the rights to this book, back from the original publisher, and will be taking it out of print so I can use the material here.
+I have obtained the rights from the orginal publisher, and have taken it out of print so I can use the material here.

 ©2009 Keith Martin‐Smith

 10 minute read